18 / 4 / 2017 5pm

 Information to be published

-The regulations require the following information to be published on the employers website before 31 July each year:
+The regulations require the following information to be published on the employer's website:

 - table 1: the number of employees who were relevant union officials during the relevant period, and the number of full time equivalent employees